EivisMat/game-list/README.md

 Small project which lets users create their own list of games.

 Hosted at https://projects.eivinasm.com/thelist
-## Note: currently, the website does not work, but it should be sometime soon
+## Note: currently, the website does not work, but it should be fully functional sometime soon